This is a spin on Parker House Rolls with a chimichurri and panko seasoning. They're soft and fluffy, crunchy, and savoury.

 - 3 C all-purpose flour

-- 1 Tbsp olive oil for brushing on top
+- 1 tablespoon olive oil for brushing on top

 - In a bowl, place the warmed milk, cane sugar, yeast and set aside until the yeast starts to activate and become bubbly.